Nord Electro

-The Nord Electro is a series of electronic keyboards, developed in Sweden by Clavia, that digitally emulate electro-mechanical keyboards, such as electric pianos and electronic organs, while designed to be highly portable.
+The Nord Electro is a series of electronic keyboards, developed in Sweden by Clavia, that digitally emulate electro-mechanical keyboards, such as electric pianos and electronic organs, while being much more portable.

 Features

 The original Nord Electro has two sections.
 One was a sample-player intended for electric pianos, although samples of acoustic grand and upright pianos are also available.
 The sample libraries are exchangeable, and Clavia has made several samples libraries available for free for Nord Electro owners.
 The second section is a digital emulation of electronic organs.
 This is not sample based, but instead generated by the digital modelling of several types of organs.
 Unlike many other keyboards that feature tonewheel organ emulation, the drawbars on some models of the Nord Electro are represented by LED bar graphs and up/down buttons instead of the traditional mechanical drawbars.
 The Electro 3 added a sample player which offered the ability to play a wider range of sounds, notably including those from the Mellotron and Chamberlin libraries.

-There is an effect section that emulates popular "stomp box" effect pedals from the '70s and amplifiers including the famous Leslie rotary speaker cabinet.
+There is an effect section that emulates popular "stomp box" effect pedals from the '70s and amplifiers including the Leslie rotary speaker cabinet.
 These can be applied to piano, organ or samples.
 Reverb and Delay effects are also available.
 As with other Clavia products, it is distinctive for its red color.
 Unlike the Clavia Nord Stage, earlier models could only play one instrument at a time, although a second keyboard could be attached via MIDI as an additional organ manual.
 The Electro 5 allows for a maximum of two sound sources to be used simultaneously in layered or split-keyboard configuration while the Electro 6 allows for a maximum of three sound sources (organ+piano+sample).